Properties of the maximal entropy measure and geometry of H\'enon attractors: Strong regularity

-The main result of \cite{berhen} (Theorem 0.1) is the following: \begin{theo} Every strongly regular map leaves invariant the SRB measure a non uniformly hyperbolic attractor.
+The main result of \cite{berhen} (Theorem 0.1) is the following: \begin{theo} Every strongly regular map leaves invariant an ergodic, physical SRB measure supported by a non uniformly hyperbolic attractor.
 Moreover, strongly regular maps are abundant in the following meaning: